Małgorzata Chodakowska

-Her public profile was raised by her figure of Trauerndes Mädchen am Tränenmeer (Grieving Girl at the Sea of Tears) which commemorates the bombing of the city in February 1945, and which was completed and installed at the city's Heidefriedhof cemetery (de) in 2010.
+Chodakowska's public profile was raised by her figure of Trauerndes Mädchen am Tränenmeer (Grieving Girl at the Sea of Tears) which commemorates the bombing of the city in February 1945, and which was completed and installed at the city's Heidefriedhof cemetery (de) in 2010.

-Chodakowska won the 1st World Award in Sculpture, in the 2017 (February) International Interartia Festival Competition and she is also candidate honorary Member of the International Art Academy in Volos, Greece.
+Chodakowska won the 1st World Award in Sculpture in the 2017 (February) International Interartia Festival Competition and she is also candidate honorary Member of the International Art Academy in Volos, Greece.

-Biography

 Provenance and early years

 Małgorzata Chodakowska was born and grew up in the heart of Poland, at Łódź, where between 1980 and 1985 she attended the Liceum Sztuk Plastycznyc ("Fine Arts Secondary School").
 In 1985 she enrolled at the Fine Arts Academy in Warsaw where she studied sculpture with Jan Kucz.
 Three years later, in 1988, she moved on again, this time to the Academy of Visual Arts in Vienna, to progress her studies further.
 Her prize-winning dissertation, which she submitted in 1991, was supervised by Bruno Gironcoli.